Ioana-P/Analysing_developer_jobs/README.md

     >P-value     :  0.07929926309719958
     >Correlation :  0.11938444648235219

-    For topic modelling, detected a few emergent themes (see below and check the pyLDAviz html file).
-* **Conclusion**
-    Answering the questions above:

-1. Just over half of SE jobs do **not** advertise salary openly.
-2. The median job salary is £45k.
-The London median is 58K (mean of ~ 60k).
-3. Twice as many posted jobs are non-London than based in the capital.
-These jobs are however extremely spread out amongst many different locations.
-Cambridge, Reading, Birmingham and Oxford are the following cities in terms of number of jobs posted.
-4. Less than 1 in 10 jobs are advertising with a programming language directly in their title (e.g. "Python developer").
-About 10-20% of roles advertise with level of seniority directly in the title ("senior" vs "junior") and less than 10% directly require a university graduate (at least, going by title).
-5. The 3 languages in greatest demand (both in terms of overall, total frequency - i.e. counting two mentions in one post as two - as single mentions) are JavaScript (and variants such as CoffeeScript and TypeScript), Python and Java.
     6. Amongst the few emergent themes, there appear to be the following themes:
     i.
 Academic / scientific posts - for devs working for research organisations such as Oxford Nanopores Technology or Siemens Digital Industries. ii.
 Finance - SE roles focussed on building and optimising software for banks and for trading.
 Think London Stock Exchange (yes, one of their jobs is included here). iii.
 Architecture and computing - SE roles centred around computer architecture or cluster computing - think (Apache) Spark, arm, cluster computing.

+    For topic modelling, detected a few emergent themes (see below and check the pyLDAviz html file).
+* **Conclusion**
+    What *can* we infer?